anordertoreclaim/PixelCNN/README.md

 </p>

 The problem with a simple masking approach was the blind spot: when predicting some pixels, a portion of the image did not influence the prediction.
 This was fixed by introducing 2 separate convolutions: horizontal and vertical.
 Vertical convolution performs a simple unmasked convolution and sends its outputs to a horizontal convolution, which performs a masked 1-by-N convolution.
-They also added gates in order to increase the predicting power of the model.
+They also added conditioning on labels and gates in order to increase the predicting power of the model.

 ## Gated block
 The main submodel of PixelCNN is a gated block, several of which are used in the network.
 Here is how it looks: